 For Ladue kids, there are also D&A basketball camp (Dockery & Anderson, they are Ladue PE teachers and basketball coaches) , as well as Jessica Mitchell’s Spanish camp (Ms Mitchell is Spanish teacher at Spoede elementary).
 Before Pandemic, Spoede teachers / coaches Dolan and Williams have a PE and STEM Math camp too.
 My old daughter did Dolan / Williams camp before pandemic, and my younger one did Spanish camp.

 Cross Country: saw 2 familiar faces right there, Coach Strayhorn is Ladue Middle School math teacher and Ladue High School girls cross country coach.
 He has been doing the for a while too.
 I signed up Serenity for session 2 this summer (2022).
 Interesting question on the google form: on scale 1 to 5, 1 means “my parents make me do it”, 5 means “I love running”.
 I thought in America, we don’t force kids do things they don’t like.
 LOL.
+Our old daughter did this camp in summer 2022.

 (We have not done the below camps) There are other Ladue teachers led specialized camps: reading, baseball etc. Those are usually communicated via peach jar (email).
 Contact me if you like to get some more information.